#Respect

 What you should know.

-How do I travel by train (public transport)?
+How do I get to theOeschinensee Cable car by train (public transportation)?

-You can reach Kandersteg by train from Spiez and Brig.
-From Adelboden and Frutigen there is a bus (AFA) to Kandersteg.
-The walk from the station takes approx. 10-15 minutes.
-From June to October, a local bus runs from the station to the valley station for every train arrival/departure.
+You can easily reach Kandersteg in the Bernese Oberland by train from Spiez and Brig.
+From Adelboden and Frutigen, a bus (AFA) runs to Kandersteg.
+The walk from the train station to the valley station of Cable car Oeschinensee Cable car Oeschinensee about 10–15 minutes.
+From June to October, a local bus also runs between the train station and the valley station for every train arrival and departure.

 What outdoor guidelines apply to waste collection and separation?